 After the Revolution of 1989, CSG changed names and hands, and, in the process, the management neglected to replace the refractory brick wall on furnace #6.
 The wall cracked and blasted hot molten steel all around, killing a young woman on a crane and three ground workers.
 The furnace was shut down for good in 1996 and turned into scrap metal.

 My father retired in 2002.
 That day, he stood at our kitchen window and looked outside, at the sprawling steel plant where he had worked all his life.
-My mother walked in and saw his slouched shoulders, heard his heavy breath, saw his hand wiping at his cheek.
+My mother walked in and noticed his slouched shoulders, listened to his labored breathing, saw his hand wiping at his cheek.
 She backed away and let him say goodbye.

 I don’t know what my father feels when he looks out the window every day, at the dark silhouette in the west.
 He’s not very forthcoming with his feelings, even when I ask the same question in three different ways.
 But I know he likes to take pictures of the sunset, and the clouds, and the sky over the six blast furnaces of the former CSG.